Financial examiners held about 62,800 jobs in 2021. The largest employers of financial examiners were as follows:

 Most financial examiners work full time.

-Employment of financial examiners is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
-Employment growth for financial examiners will vary by industry group.
-Financial examiners will be in demand as financial institutions seek help with federal regulatory compliance.
+Employment of financial examiners is projected to grow 21 percent from 2021 to 2031, much faster than the average for all occupations.

-Demand for these workers has risen in the financial industry because of the need for financial institutions to effectively comply with federal regulation.
-More financial institutions are hiring financial examiners to help navigate the regulatory environment and reduce the cost of compliance.
-Financial examiners’ employment is projected to grow 8 percent from 2018 to 2028 in the finance and insurance industry.
+Demand for these workers has risen, particularly in the financial industry, because of the need for banking institutions to comply with federal regulation.
+More of these institutions are hiring financial examiners to help navigate the regulatory environment and reduce the cost of compliance.
+Financial examiners also will continue to be needed at the federal level to enforce regulations.